When to Use High Beam and Low Beam Headlights

 Related: Full-Beam Drivers In China Are Forced To Stare Into Car Headlights

-Driving on high-beams within city is generally considered an offense and can result with a challan, but due to the ineffectiveness of our traffic laws people tend to get away with this violation very easily.
+Driving on high beams within the city is generally considered an offense and can result in a challan, but due to the ineffectiveness of our traffic laws, people tend to get away with this violation very easily.

 Subscribe